How do we care for people at

 Older adults are susceptible to hearing loss (nearly 2 out of 3 people over age 70), and impaired vision (13% over age 65), which limits their ability to engage with most technologies.

-Immunocompromised patients - people with cancer and autoimmune disorders like lupus, rheumatoid arthiritis, celiac disease, etc, can stay home with oversight, reducing exposure to circulating diseases.
+Immunocompromised patients - people with cancer, rheumatoid arthritis, diabetes, multiple sclerosis, and celiac disease, etc, can stay home with oversight, reducing exposure to circulating diseases.

 Nonambulatory patients - people who are homebound or require significant help to leave the home can stay in place.

 Low technology settings - people who do not use smartphones or have access to broadband cannot use the common telehealth tools, and their providers therefore do not have any data other than often inaccurate self-reporting.
 EmPowerYu provides complete data using cellular connections.

 Rural care - patients and providers need access to digital technology to keep local relationships strong and provide revenue to clinics, while reducing patient burdens related to data gathering and transportation.

 Post-acute care - providers get immediate insight into the ability of the patient to self-care after returning home from the hospital, and to get metrics for outcomes like return of function.